Geoffrey Rush biography

 As he said at the time about all the post-Shine offers being thrown his way: "It's been a very fulfilling career, and I don't want to suddenly throw all that out the window and do something trashy that pays a lot of money.
 But I will have to confront that nasty thing of, well, how much money."

 Married to Jane Menelaus, the couple have two children: Angelica who was born in 1992 and James, born three years later.

 As for how Rush would like to be perceived as an actor, he says, "If there are two baskets that you put actors into, I'd like to be put into the serious, deep actor basket rather than the personality basket."

 In 2005, Rush won a second Golden Globe, as well as his first Emmy award, this time for portraying the late, great comedic actor Peter Sellers in the TV movie The Life and Death of Peter Sellers.
 He has since starred in the Pirates of the Caribbean movies alongside Johnny Depp.
 As of 2009, Rush is one of 21 actors to have won the "Triple Crown of Acting," an Academy Award, an Emmy and a Tony award.
-He most recently starred in The Book Thief (2013).
+He most recently starred in The Book Thief (2013) and Minions (2015).

 * 1996 Actor in a Leading Role Oscar winner for Shine.